SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: Experiments

-\textbf{Evaluation Setting.} All models are evaluated in a zero-shot setting using greedy decoding (temperature = 0.0).
+\textbf{Evaluation Setting.} All models are evaluated in a zero-shot setting using greedy decoding (\textsc{temp = 0.0}).
 Models default prompting format is used where applicable (e.g., for VLAA-Thinker, SpaceOm, SpaceThinker).
 SpatialRGPT is evaluated with depth inputs; all other models use RGB.
 Accuracy is the primary evaluation metric.
-Our evaluation pipeline extends OpenVLThinker \citep{Deng2025OpenVLThinkerCV} to support new benchmarks and formats. \textit{Full benchmark descriptions, baseline details, and additional implementation specifics are provided in Appendix~\ref{sec:add_exp_details}.}
+Full benchmark descriptions, baseline details, and additional implementation specifics are provided in Appendix \ref{sec:add_exp_details}.